 Play "Pass the Ball."
-Gather the children in a circle.
+Gather children in a circle.
 Pretend a ball or globe is planet Earth.
-Play music of your choice while children pass the ball to their left.
+Play music of your choice while children pass the ball to the child on their left.

 Occasionally stop the music, and instruct the children to freeze.

-They resume passing the ball in the opposite direction when you start the music again.
+They resume passing the ball when you start the music again.